ueberdosis/tiptap/docs/src/docPages/api/extensions/bullet-list.md

 # BulletList
-This extension enables you to use the `<ul>` HTML tag in the editor.
+This extension enables you to use bullet lists in the editor.
+They are rendered as `<ul>` HTML tags,

+Type `* ​`, `- ​` or `+ ​` at the beginning of a new line and it will be magically transformed to a bullet list.

-::: warning Restrictions
+::: warning Use with ListItem
-It’s intended to be used with the `ListItem` extension.
+The `BulletList` extension is intended to be used with the [`ListItem`](/api/extensions/list-item) extension.
+Make sure to import that one too, otherwise you’ll get a SyntaxError.
 :::

 ## Options